MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-azure-resource-manager.md

 ## Next steps

 Now that you can create and delete workspaces, learn about the different [targets to run quantum algorithms in Azure Quantum](xref:microsoft.quantum.reference.qio-target-list).
-You now also have the tools to do workspace deployments from within [Azure DevOps pipelines](/azure/azure-resource-manager/templates/add-template-to-azure-pipelines) or [GitHub Actions](/azure/azure-resource-manager/templates/deploy-github-actions).
+You now also have the tools to do workspace deployments from within [Azure Pipelines](/azure/azure-resource-manager/templates/add-template-to-azure-pipelines) or [GitHub Actions](/azure/azure-resource-manager/templates/deploy-github-actions).